Fourth Week of January 2021

 ▶ Construction and cement are obvious beneficiaries, but they are not the only ones.
 Housing turnover can also support interior finishing and furnishings.

-▶ Especially now, when indoor activity is increasing because of COVID.
+▶ That matters even more now, when indoor activity is increasing because of COVID.
 What about home appliances?

 2021.01.21.